rikturnbull/xr-ai-text-to-speech/README.md

 ## Setup

 1. Clone or download this project
-2. Open the project in Unity
+2. Open the project in Unity (tested with v6000.0.55f1)
 3. Open `Resources/OpenAIConfiguration` in the inspector
 4. Configure your OpenAI Api Key
 5. Play the scene and click on a character to hear them speak!